 After serving in the Civil War, Pierre married the sister of his friend and comrade from the 13th Connecticut.
 Since Pierre’s family in France were breveted chocolatiers, he began his career by opening chocolate bakeries in New York.
 He later opened a restaurant, but that got him into financial trouble.
 At the age of 35, with a wife and two young children, he changed career direction.
 In 1877, Pierre found a job at the Du Pont Powder Company and moved his family to Wilmington, Delaware.

-In 1877, Pierre, who lived in New York at the time, needed to find some work.
-He felt lucky to have found a job at the DuPont Powder Company in Wilmington, Delaware.
-Pierre began as a powderman in the Lower Yard.
-In 1879 he received the attention of his boss, Lammont du Pont, with a gouache painting he made of the Lower Yard.
+Beginning as a powderman in the Lower Yard, Pierre soon received the attention of his boss, Lammot du Pont, with a gouache painting he made of the Lower Yard.
 He was then promoted to a job making sieves for separating powder grains, which was safer and maybe saved his life from the frequent accidental explosions.
-In 1881, Francis du Pont appointed Pierre to be Yard Clerk and from then on, Pierre worked in the office.
+In 1881, Francis du Pont appointed Pierre to be Yard Clerk.
+From then on, Pierre worked in the office.

-Pierre Gentieu is often mentioned in the books on the old DuPont Powder Company.
+Pierre Gentieu is often mentioned in the books about the old Du Pont Powder Company.
 Pierre was a loyal employee who always gave more than what was expected.
-He made a valuable contribution to the history of DuPont and the Brandywine Valley.
-His work presents a rare, long-term study of a particular group of immigrants who worked in the gunpowder industry at the end of the nineteenth and beginning of the twentieth centuries.
+Through his photographs, and also his writings, Pierre greatly contributed to the history of industry, immigrants, and the Brandywine Valley.
+His fine photographs present a rare, long-term study of how it was during the heyday of the old powder mills at the end of the nineteenth and beginning of the twentieth centuries.